thetextilecode/opensft.org/README.md

 `npm run dev`

 Please do not modify the `next-env.d.ts` file.
 It ensures Next.js types are picked up by the TypeScript compiler.
+If you need to add an interface please add it to `types.d.ts`.

 ## Etc